blinklabs-io/docs/src/content/docs/guides/bursa/004-cert-commands.md

 <a name="op"></a>

 ## Create Certificates for Stake Pool Operation
-Bursa can be used to create certificates for stake pool operations, stake delegation, and Conway era governance.

 The `op-cert` command can be used to generate an operational certificate, aka `node.cert`, linking a KES key to a pool cold key.
 Stake Pools need to create a new node.cert when rotating their KES key.
 So SPOs can use Bursa to create a new `node.cert` with their new kes.vkey, cold key and kes period.